Phase separation

 2.1 LiquiSonic® 30

 The LiquiSonic® System consists of one or more sensors and a controller.
-The ultrasonic sensor includes the ultrasonic measuring path as well as the highly accurate temperature detection.
+The ultrasonic sensor includes the ultrasonic measurement path as well as high-precision temperature detection.
 Each sensor operates autonomously and can be used in different applications.
 The liquid-contacting parts of the sensor are made of stainless steel DIN 1.4571 as standard.

 The robust and fully encapsulated design requires no seals or 'windows' for application and is therefore completely maintenance-free.
-Various additional functions integrated into the sensor, such as the flow monitor and wet/dry detection, significantly enhance customer benefit.
-The LiquiSonic® high-performance technology ensures stable measurement results, even with increased gas bubble content and strong signal attenuation by the process liquid.
+Various additional functions integrated into the sensor, such as the flow monitor and wet/dry monitoring, significantly increase customer benefits.
+The LiquiSonic® high-performance technology ensures stable measurement results, even with increased gas bubble content and strong signal attenuation by the process fluid.

-The special sensor electronics are housed in a closed die-cast housing with protection class IP65.
+The special sensor electronics are housed in a closed die-cast housing with IP65 protection.
 In confined spaces, sensors with remote electronics can be installed.
-The Controller 30 manages the measurement data and takes over visualization.
+The Controller 30 manages the measurement data and takes over the visualization.
 Operation is via the high-resolution touch display.
 Through secure network integration including a web server, the controller can alternatively be operated via a browser with a PC or tablet.

 The display value can be adjusted to internal reference values through the adjustment function.
 The process data is updated every 250 milliseconds.
-If the measured values move outside the limit range, this is displayed on the screen and a signal is immediately triggered.
+If the measured values are outside the limit range, this is displayed and a signal is immediately triggered.

-The measurement data can be transmitted to controllers, process control systems, or PCs via multiple freely scalable analog or relay outputs as well as various fieldbus interfaces.
+The measurement data can be transmitted to controllers, process control systems, or PCs via several freely scalable analog or relay outputs as well as various fieldbus interfaces.
 The measurement data is stored in the extensive data logbook.
-There are 2 GB available for process information and 32 (optionally 99) product records for various process fluids.
-For processing on the PC, they can be read out via network or USB interface.
-In addition, process protocols for documentation purposes can be easily created.Additionally, an event logbook is integrated in the Controller 30.
+There are 2 GB available for process information and 32 (optionally 99) product data records for various process liquids.
+For processing on the PC, these can be read out via network or USB interface.
+Furthermore, process protocols can be easily created for documentation purposes.Additionally, an event logbook is integrated into the controller 30.
 It documents events such as a manual product change, configuration changes, or warning and status messages.

 2.2 Accessories